 - Biometric Residence Permit (BRP) (if you already have one)

 - 'Decision Letter' from the Home Office confirming the grant of your visa (and where to collect your BRP card, if applicable)

 - Evidence of accommodation (if available)

 - Police Registration Certificate (if this was required for previous study in the UK).

-If you currently hold a valid Tier 4 visa linked to a previous course of study, and do not have sufficient time to apply for a Tier 4 visa using a Warwick CAS from your home country to start a new course with us, your options are:
+If you currently hold a valid Tier 4/Student visa linked to a previous course of study, and do not have sufficient time to apply for a Student visa using a Warwick CAS from your home country to start a new course with us, your options are: